What can a productivity system not fix?

 How long should I stick with a new system before deciding it does not work?

 Give any new productivity system a minimum of 30 days before judging it.
 The first two weeks are the trust-building phase where your brain learns to offload tasks to the external system.
 Weeks three and four reveal whether the system survives real-world disruptions like travel, illness, or project surges.
-Research on habit formation by Phillippa Lally and colleagues found a median of 66 days for full behavior automaticity [8], but you do not need automaticity – you just need a system you trust.
+Research on habit formation by Phillippa Lally and colleagues found an average of 66 days for new behaviors to become automatic, with individual variation ranging from 18 to 254 days [8], but you do not need automaticity.
+You just need a system you trust.

 What execution method works best for people with ADHD?

 A meta-analysis by Willcutt and colleagues across 83 studies found that ADHD involves measurable differences in working memory and executive function [9].
-When executive function capacity is limited, external structure becomes more effective than internal motivation.
-This is why ADHD-friendly productivity systems rely on voice memos for capture, visual Kanban boards for organization, and shorter execution blocks of 15-20 minutes rather than long-form planning sessions.
+Given those documented differences, many people with ADHD find that leaning on external structure rather than relying on internal recall works better in practice.
+This is why ADHD-friendly productivity systems tend to rely on voice memos for capture, visual Kanban boards for organization, and shorter execution blocks of 15-20 minutes rather than long-form planning sessions.

-How do I combine multiple productivity methods like GTD and Pomodoro?
+How do I combine multiple productivity methods like GTD and Pomodoro without them clashing?

 How do I maintain my productivity system during high-stress periods?

 Strip your system to its minimum viable version during crunch periods.
-Keep capture running since that protects your working memory [1].
+Keep capture running, since that is what stops your brain from rehearsing unfinished tasks [1].
 Reduce organizing to a single daily priority.
 Skip elaborate execution methods and just work on the most important thing.
 Resume your full review cycle when the stress passes.
 A system that bends during stress and recovers afterward is more durable than one that demands full compliance at all times.

 This article is part of our Productivity Tools complete guide.